sraocodes/DAA/content/granar.md

     list:
       - "**Detailed Root Anatomy:** Generates cell networks of root cross-sections from key anatomical features."
       - "**High Accuracy:** Reproduces root cross-section anatomies with impressive precision when compared to experimental data."
-      - "**Versatility:** Can simulate different vascular patterns, catering to both monocot and dicot root structures."
+      - "**Versatility:** Can simulate different vascular patterns, including monocot and dicot root structures."
       - "**Integration Potential:** Seamlessly integrates with hydraulic models like MECHA, providing a comprehensive view of root hydraulic properties."
       - "**Time Efficiency:** Dramatically reduces the time required for root anatomy simulations.
 While other methods can take up to 10 hours, GRANAR accomplishes the task in just 10 minutes."
     image: "images/whygranar.jpg"